Andronikos II Palaiologos: Desperation

-In 1303, the situation in Anatolia worsened to a point that Andronikos considered the most drastic of reforms that being to take all the lands from churches, monasteries, single monks and the imperial entourage and assign it to soldiers.
-This would have created more soldiers with more reasons not to desert, and even though there was no notable opposition to this plan the decrepit imperial administration in Anatolia and the ever worsening population flight prevented this from ever being realized.
-With the ever worsening Anatolian situation the remaining population felt abandoned by Constantinople and occasionally individuals took matters into their own hands.
+In 1303, the situation in Anatolia worsened to a point that Andronikos considered the most drastic of reforms: confiscating all the lands from churches, monasteries, single monks and the imperial entourage, and assigning it to soldiers.
+This would have created more soldiers with more reasons not to desert.
+Although there was no notable opposition to this plan, the decrepit imperial administration in Anatolia and the ever-worsening population flight prevented it from ever being realized.
+The remaining Anatolian population felt abandoned by Constantinople and occasionally individuals took matters into their own hands.
 In 1303, amidst the flight of the soldiers, an officer named Kotertzes established an emergency defense and drew to him a following who were “as enemies of his enemies and friends of his friends”.
 Andronikos was incapable of aiding or stopping Kotertzes or a certain Attaleiates who with popular support seized Magnesia in 1304.
-Another curiosity was a certain John Choiroboskos named “Pigherd”.
-He gathered 300 peasants in Thrace wanting to campaign against the Turks in Anatolia.
-But the empire feared this would lead to a general insurrection and so he was Imprisoned.
-9 months later, John fled from jail and together with Anatolian refugees campaigned in the east against the Turks, he was eventually captured in battle but escaped and fled back to Thrace.
-Having evidently proven himself he was then commissioned by Michael IX who gave him 1,000 peasants to fight the Catalans and Turks who were now in the empire's European holdings.
-This motley troop however only achieved the plunder of the environs of Thessalonica.
+Another curiosity was a certain John Choiroboskos, known as “Pigherd”, who gathered 300 peasants in Thrace wanting to campaign against the Turks in Anatolia.
+Fearing that this would lead to a general insurrection, the central government imprisoned him.
+Choiroboskos escaped nine months later and rejoined the Anatolian refugees fighting the Turks.
+He was eventually captured in battle, but escaped again and fled back to Thrace.
+Having evidently proven himself, he was then commissioned by Michael IX, who gave him 1,000 peasants to fight the Catalans and Turks who were now in the empire's European holdings.
+This motley troop achieved nothing but the plunder of the environs of Thessalonica.